NebN/unraid-simple-monitoring-api/README.md

 Accepted values are `DEBUG` `INFO` `WARN` and `ERROR`, it defaults to `INFO`.

 ### ZFS <a id="unraid-zfs"></a>
 If any of the mount points listed in the configuration are using ZFS, the application needs to be run as privileged in order to obtain the correct utilization of ZFS datasets.
-Essentially the command `zfs list` is being used to obtain the correct information, as conventional disk reading methods do not  seem work.
+The command `zfs list` is being used to obtain the correct information, as conventional disk reading methods do not seem to work.

 If you are comfortable with running the container as privileged, follow these steps:
 - Unraid Docker Tab